 Kosher horseradish is so hot it brings tears to your eyes.
-And the tears remind us of the bitterness of bondage.
-The pain the Hebrews experienced in Egypt.
+And the tears remind us of the bitterness of bondage - the pain the Hebrews experienced in Egypt.

 Sometimes we as Christians forget the bitterness and bondage of our sin.
 We toy with sin, and pretend it's no big deal.
-We forget the tears it caused us.
-We need a reminder of the pain and bitter-taste of sin, and never lose appreciation for God's grace.
+We forget the tears that it caused us.
+We need to be reminded of the pain and bitter-taste of our sin, and never lose appreciation for God's grace...